 Students from around the world enrich the educational experience of all students.
-In a typical year, Kishwaukee College has the honor of having approximately 20 to 30 students from other countries attend.
-Most of these students are attending under an F-1 Student Visa while others study under some other type of Visa.
+A number of students attend under an F-1 Student Visa while others study under some other type of Visa.

 About Kishwaukee College

 Kishwaukee College is an accredited State of Illinois public community college that awards two-year associate degrees.
 These degrees prepare students to transfer to a college or university to complete bachelor's degrees.

 The college is located in Malta, Illinois just six miles west of Northern Illinois University in DeKalb, Illinois and 70 miles west of Chicago.
 Kishwaukee College is authorized by the United States Citizenship and Immigration Service (USCIS) to enroll non-immigrant alien students.

 Kishwaukee College is authorized under federal law to enroll non-immigrant alien students.
 Applicants who are citizens of non-English speaking countries are eligible for admission to the College upon their completion and review of the following requirements:

 Complete and submit an online or paper New Student Information Form for admission to Kishwaukee College with a non-refundable $15 processing fee.

 Make arrangements to send or request official copies of your academic records, both high school and college, must be translated into English prior to it being sent to the College.
 Evaluations can be performed by one of the following accredited organizations: ECE (www.ece.org), ACEI (www.acei-global.org) or WES (www.wes.org).